 Our business and affairs are managed by or under the direction of our Board.
 Our amended and restated certificate of incorporation provides that the total number of directors constituting our Board shall be at least one, or such larger number as may be fixed from time to time by resolution of at least a majority of directors then in office.
-Contemporaneously with this offering, our Board is currently composed of 9 directors.
+Contemporaneously with this offering, our Board is currently composed of 8 directors.

 Our amended and restated certificate of incorporation provides that our Board is divided into three classes, with one class being elected at each annual meeting of stockholders.
-Each class is as nearly equal in number as possible, with one class being elected each year to serve a staggered threeyear term.
-Each Class consists of 3 directors.
+Each class is as nearly equal in number as possible, with one class being elected each year to serve a staggered three-year term.
 The Class I directors, whose terms will expire at the 2025 Annual Meeting of Stockholders, are William Kussell, Stephanie Lilak and Lisa Price.
 The Class II directors, whose terms will expire at the 2023 Annual Meeting of Stockholders, are Julie M.B.
-Bradley, Kenneth L. Pendery, Jr. and Michael White.
+Bradley and Michael White.
 The Class III directors, whose terms will expire at the 2024 Annual Meeting of Stockholders, are Ralph Alvarez, Tricia Glynn and Christopher A. Tomasso.
 See "Description of Capital Stock - Anti-takeover Provisions."